On the tensor structure of modules for compact orbifold vertex operator algebras: The main theorems

-As an application of the tensor equivalence of Corollary \ref{maintheorem}, we will show that if $G$ is a finite automorphism group of a simple CFT-type vertex operator algebra $V$ and $V^G$ is strongly rational in the sense that it is simple, CFT-type, self-contragredient, $C_2$-cofinite, and rational, then $V$ is also strongly rational.
+As a further application of the tensor equivalence of Corollary \ref{maintheorem}, we will show that if $G$ is a finite automorphism group of a simple CFT-type vertex operator algebra $V$ and $V^G$ is strongly rational in the sense that it is simple, CFT-type, self-contragredient, $C_2$-cofinite, and rational, then $V$ is also strongly rational.
 This result was obtained previously in \cite[Lemma 4.2]{ADJR} under the strong additional assumption that all irreducible $V^G$-modules are non-negatively graded, with a non-zero conformal weight $0$ space occurring only in $V^G$ itself.
-The converse question of whether strong rationality of $V$ implies that of $V^G$, resolved for solvable $G$ in \cite{CarM}, is certainly more difficult, and we expect the results of this paper to play a role in the proof for general finite $G$. \begin{theo} Suppose $V$ is a simple CFT-type vertex operator algebra and $G$ is a finite automorphism group of $V$.
+Here, the role of Corollary \ref{maintheorem} is to show that the categorical dimension of $V$ in the modular tensor category $V^G-\mathbf{mod}$ is non-zero; this is needed for showing that $V-\mathbf{mod}$ inherits semisimplicity from $V^G-\mathbf{mod}$.
+Note that the converse question of whether strong rationality of $V$ implies that of $V^G$, resolved for solvable $G$ in \cite{CarM}, is certainly more difficult. \begin{theo} Suppose $V$ is a simple CFT-type vertex operator algebra and $G$ is a finite automorphism group of $V$.
 If $V^G$ is strongly rational, then $V$ is also strongly rational. \end{theo} \begin{proof} We need to verify that $V$ is rational, $C_2$-cofinite, and self-contragredient.
 The $C_2$-cofiniteness of $V$ follows from \cite[Proposition 5.2]{ABD}: as a semisimple module for the $C_2$-cofinite vertex operator algebra $V^G$, $V$ is $C_2$-cofinite as $V^G$-module and hence also as $V$-module.
 That $V$ is self-contragredient follows from \cite[Corollary 3.2]{Li} since $V$ is simple and

 where the last equality holds because $V^G$ is CFT-type and self-contragredient.

 For showing that $V$ is rational, note that $V$ is an object in the category $\mathcal{C}$ of (grading-restricted, generalized) $V^G$-modules, which by \cite{H-rigidity} is a semisimple modular tensor category.
 By \cite[Theorem 3.2 and Remark 3.3]{HKL}, $V$ is a commutative associative algebra in the modular tensor category $\mathcal{C}$, and by \cite[Theorem 3.4]{HKL}, the category of (grading-restricted, generalized) $V$-modules is the category $\mathrm{Rep}^0\,V$ of ``dyslectic'' modules for the algebra object $V$, using the notation of \cite{KO}.
 By Lemma 1.20, Theorem 3.2, and Theorem 3.3 of \cite{KO}, $\mathrm{Rep}^0\,V$ is semisimple provided that $V$ is simple and the categorical dimension $\mathrm{dim}_\mathcal{C} V\neq 0$.
 So we are reduced to proving $\dim_{\cC} V\neq 0$ and that semisimplicity of the grading-restricted, generalized module category of a CFT-type $C_2$-cofinite vertex operator algebra implies rationality.
 These will be proven in Propositions \ref{Vcatdim} and \ref{ssord-to-ssNgrad} below. \end{proof}